bluepylons/Boston/Experimental designs/Lower profile 3DP/README.md

 ![Suergluing](https://github.com/bluepylons/Boston/blob/main/graphics/3DP-LP-specific-assembly/supergluing-hex-pocket.JPG?raw=true)
 ![Hex nut in pocket](https://github.com/bluepylons/Boston/blob/main/graphics/3DP-LP-specific-assembly/hex-nut-pocket.JPG?raw=true)

-### If you are using your existing key separators

-If you are using your existing key separators, use a pair of flusher cutters or a blade to trim off the overhang off these parts of left-key-separator and right-key-separator until they are flush:
-[image]
-[image]

-Do this for both the left and right sides.

 ### If you are installing new key separators:
 If you are replacing your key separators, first remove the knob from the rotary encoder.